 Don’t Respect Your Boss?
 Try These 3 Tactics*

-“But what should you do when the A Lister you need to promote it to is someone whose own brand you don’t respect?”
+“What should you do when the A-Lister you need to buy-into your personal brand is someone whose own brand you don’t respect?”

 1. Stand back and review the situation

 So long as your boss is your boss, you’re going to have to work with them.
-The aim, therefore, should be to limit the amount of annoyance, frustration and/or downright anger you feel.
-How?
+The aim, therefore, should be to dial down the feelings you experience when you interact with them – be it annoyance, frustration, anger or anything else.

 The first step is to realise – and it took me a long time to do this myself – how much effort it takes to be annoyed/frustrated/angry, as well as the knock-on effects of that.